EzekielGuarin/WD-HANDS-ON-2/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

+This project focuses on the creation and demonstration of unique Header section and Card styles designs, The designs will be crafted using HTML and CSS to showcase a variety of aesthetic and functional possibilities for website layouts

 ### Technology
 <!-- TODO: List of Technology Used -->
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)